 If you file Form I-765 with your I-485 application for adjustment of status, there is no filing fee.
-If you file at a later time, the current fee, as of early 2017, is $410.
-However, the following applicants are exempt from the filing fee regardless of when the application is filed:
+(The normal fee for the I-765, as of early 2023, is $410; but doublecheck the USCIS website before filing, as the agency has proposed fee changes.)

-Yes.
-Home businesses are considered employment, even if only by Internet.
-Likewise, if you hold a nonimmigrant visa that authorizes employment for a specific employer, engaging in self-employment is not authorized if you have not filed the I-765.
-You will have also violated the terms of your nonimmigrant visa, which will result in your adjustment of status application being denied.
+Likewise, if you hold a nonimmigrant visa that authorizes employment for a specific employer, engaging in self-employment is not authorized if you have not filed the I-765 and been approved.
+You will have also violated the terms of your nonimmigrant visa, which can result in your adjustment of status application being denied.

 The USCIS can overlook unauthorized employment for up to 180 days.
-If you have worked for 181 days, the I-485 application will be denied.
+If you have worked for 181 days or more, the I-485 application will likely be denied (but speak to an immigration attorney to see whether any exceptions apply in your case).
 The immigration officer will count only the days worked since you were last admitted into the United States.
 Therefore, any unauthorized employment that occurred from past entries into the U.S. will not be counted.

 Unauthorized employment is not taken lightly, regardless of whether or not the person intentionally broke any immigration laws.
 Therefore, if you have worked in the U.S. illegally, you are urged to consult with an experienced immigration attorney to assess your individual situation.